Hitchwiki/hitchmap-data/README.md

 `cleaning/` ... ideas how to tidy up the data

-`visualization/` ... using the data to build models that can predict hitchhiking waiting time and to draw maps
+`visualization/` ... hitchhiking maps - using the data to build models that can predict hitchhiking waiting time and to draw maps